othermod/PSPi-1000-Version-4/README.md

 Have a battery meter in EmulationStation (maybe even within games?)

-Improve audio quality (currently uses an audio circuit similar to Pi 2)
+Improve audio quality in hardware and software.
+It currently uses an audio circuit similar to the Pi 2 (buffer-filter-amplifier).